 As the Editors Guild grew, we began to offer courses in editorial careers, proofreading, and copyediting through Seattle’s Discover U, an adult-education organization; around 2000, when the University of Washington began its editing certificate program, some of the first instructors were Guild members.
 Today many of the program’s instructors as well as dozens of its graduates are Guild members.

 The Guild began our popular daylong conferences in 2007.
-Offered every two years, each conference typically features a keynote speech by a nationally known editorial professional (Amy Einsohn, Sheila Bender, Carol Fisher Saller, Alan Rinzler, Steven Pinker) as well as panels, workshops, and discussion groups led by Northwest experts in editing, publishing, marketing, and more.
+Offered every two years, each conference typically features a keynote speech by a nationally known editorial professional (Amy Einsohn, Sheila Bender, Carol Fisher Saller, Alan Rinzler, Steven Pinker, Karen Yin) as well as panels, workshops, and discussion groups led by Northwest experts in editing, publishing, marketing, and more.

 Who We Are